DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

   component: hero-1
   component_css: hero
   img: "/uploads/review-request-feature.jpg"
-  headline: "[Webinar] Online Reputation Management "
+  headline: 'Webinar: Online Reputation Management '
   text: 'Join our webinar on September 24th at 12:00 p.m.
 CST to learn why your online
     reputation is important.
 You’ll takeaway 3 proven strategies to better-manage and maintain your image online. '